-What’s the Best Soil for Clematis Montana?
+What’s the Best Soil?

 Your Mountain Clematis prefers moist yet well-draining soil.
-This plant does well in neutral to slightly alkaline soil, with a pH level between 6 and 7.
+This plant does well in neutral to slightly alkaline soil, with a pH between 6 and 7.

 Now, Clematis montana grows well in loam, sand, clay, or even chalky soil.
 The key is adding ingredients that improve drainage and nutrients.
 For example, Clematis montana loves soil enriched with organic compost.